herbou/UnityPlayerPrefsExtra/README.md

 Unity PlayerPrefsExtra gives you the ability to save more complexe data types such as :
-Vectors, Bool, Colors, Lists, ... and it uses the Unity's PlayerPrefs behind the scene.
+Vectors, Bool, Colors, Lists, ... and it uses the Unity's PlayerPrefs under the hood.

 # ⁉ How to use :
 Use the same syntaxe as PlayerPrefs.